AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/03_raw_pointers.rst

 .. warning::

-  Rust permits these pointer operations, but their safety must be justified.
+  Rust permits these pointer operations, but their safety must be justified